Olympus 35-S and 35-S II

 The first Olympus 35-S was introduced in 1955.
 A period when the Japanese camera industry cane out of juvenile period into maturity, producing cameras at equal quality to the West German and exceeding that.
 Cameras of the years between the war and this period were basically a shutter assembly attached to a body.
-The shutter and lens came off a specialised manufacturer where the rest from the brand carrier.
+The shutter and lens came off a specialized manufacturer where the rest from the brand carrier.
 It is not the case with Olympus, but typical to dozens of other minor brands that do no longer exist.

 A basic rangefinder, no fireworks, nice to hold and use.
 Controls are on the lens barrel, leaving the top bare.
 So-so lens, yet perfect for the casual user.
 On the bottom of the barrel is the external sync port, by the mode selector.
 Smallish finder, dim.
 Spool rewind crank pops out by pushing a tiny slide, assume to save user’s fingernails.

 The body is slightly taller, about 3mm – 1/8″. rest the same size.
 Slight cosmetic changes.
-The real difference come by way of the viewer.
+The real difference comes by way of the viewer.
 Here it is much brighter, bigger and shows image framing marks and dynamic parallax correction.
 This is also noticeable on the camera front, where the 2nd generation front viewer window is larger, and there is an extra window in the middle.

 Lens barrel looks as of a further generation.
 Early 35-S looks like the early post-war camera crop, while the later model is a harbinger of the 70s design.
 Apart from the lenses and shutter specs are the same.
-A cute addition on the 2nd version back is speed and aperture selection guide.
-It goes into detail of hour in the day and month of the year. innocent at today’s fully automatic cameras.
+A cute addition on the 2nd version back is the speed and aperture selection guide.
+It goes into detail of hours in the day and month of the year. innocent at today’s fully automatic cameras.

-Cameras are 35mm full frame.
+Cameras are 35mm full-frame.